Larry Fedora: Coaching career

 Fedora played wide receiver at Austin College before starting his coaching career as a graduate assistant there in 1986.
-He spent four seasons as head coach of the junior varsity team at Garland High School, a powerhouse in Texas high school football, but then returned to the collegiate ranks, coaching tight ends, wide receivers and running backs for six seasons (1991–96) at Baylor.
-Fedora moved on to coach the passing game and receivers at United States Air Force Academy from 1997–98, before he became offensive coordinator at Middle Tennessee State University in 1999.
+He spent four seasons as head coach of the junior varsity team at Garland High School, which at the time was a powerhouse in Texas high school football, but then returned to the collegiate ranks, coaching tight ends, wide receivers and running backs for six seasons (1991–96) at Baylor.
+Fedora moved on to coach the passing game and receivers at United States Air Force Academy from 1997 to 1998, before he became offensive coordinator at Middle Tennessee State University in 1999.
 In 2002, he was hired by Ron Zook to join his coaching staff at the University of Florida.
 Fedora served as run game coordinator in 2002, perimeter game coordinator in 2003 and offensive coordinator in 2004.
 During those three seasons, Fedora also coached the running backs and receivers.

 In 2005, Fedora joined Mike Gundy's staff at Oklahoma State.
-His brother, Lee Fedora, serves as head football coach at A&M Consolidated High School in College Station, Texas and formerly coached at Navasota High School in Navasota, Texas.
+His younger brother, Lee Fedora, served as a high school head football coach in Texas for 24 years, most recently at A&M Consolidated High School in College Station, Texas, and previously coached Navasota High School in Navasota, Texas to two Texas state championships in 2012 and 2014.

 Fedora is a proponent of the spread offense Fedora drew several assistant coaching offers from top-tier schools including LSU and Alabama as well as some head coaching offers including Rice and Air Force.
 Earning $393,000 a year at Oklahoma State, Fedora was one of the top paid offensive coordinators in the country.
 In November 2007, Fedora was rumored to be a candidate for the head coaching job at Baylor University, which eventually went to Art Briles.